GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 - Because the Earth (or more precisely the reference ellipsoid) is a three‑dimensional curved surface, you cannot represent it perfectly on a flat (2D) map without distortion.
 The process of “projecting” transforms the curved surface into a plane.
 - Any projection necessarily distorts at least one of: angles (directions), areas (relative sizes), or distances (scales).
 You can often preserve one or two properties well, but not all simultaneously.
 - For example, the Mercator projection preserves angles (so shapes are locally correct), which is useful for navigation, but severely distorts areas (especially towards the poles).
-- Another example: equidistant projections preserve distances along particular lines (meridians or standard parallels), but distort shape or area in other parts
+- Another example: equidistant projections preserve distances along particular lines (meridians or standard parallels), but distort shape or area in other parts.
 :::

 2. __Explain the difference between a Geographic CRS and a Projected (or Metric) CRS.
 What are their advantages and disadvantages?__